-9.7.2 Lizard Enhancement Project
+10.7.2 Lizard Enhancement Project

-The effect of the MP4 project on lizards will be addressed under both an offset framework for lost tussock and shrubland habitat, and predator control to address the effect on lizard populations.
+The effect of the MP4 project on lizards will be addressed under an offset framework of removal of predators from within a predator-proof fence to address the effect on lizard populations.
 This work is undertaken on the assumption that managing the effect on skink populations will also benefit gecko populations to a similar level, but as gecko populations are notoriously difficult to accurately monitor this population response is taken as given.
-A similar approach to that used in an offset will be employed in designing the Lizard Enhancement Project which will consist of the predator control described above to achieve a target lizard population size of Net Gain.
-The lizard population target incorporates several components: addressing uncertainty, measuring the impact on affected populations, measuring baseline and measuring change, and averted loss.
-Together these are part of the lizard offset calculation.
-These are discussed further below.
+A similar approach to that used in an offset will be employed in designing the Lizard Enhancement Project which will consist of the predator removal described above to achieve a target lizard population size of net gain.